aws/deep-learning-containers/README.md

 ### Building your image using Docker CLI

-If you want to build your docker image directly with Docker CLI instead of using our build scripts, follow these steps below.
+If you want to build your docker image directly with Docker CLI instead of using our python-based build scripts, follow these steps below.

 Note: These steps only reproduce the build steps followed by running `main.py`.
 Building DLCs through Docker CLI is not a regularly tested operation, and might require users to follow additional steps (outside of those listed here) to